liangsongtaohit/reedsolomon/README.md

 property that any square subset of rows is invertible(and I think there is a way to optimize inverse matrix's performance, I need some time to make it)
 3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
-4. Use a "pipeline mode" for encoding concurrency, and physics cores number will be the pipeline number(it's as fast as more goroutines, even faster.And it saves power too :D )
+4. Use a single core to encode.
+If you want use more, please see the history of "encode.go"(it use a "pipeline mode" for encoding concurrency, and physics cores number will be the pipeline number)
-5. 16*1024 bytes(it's a half of L1 data cache size of many kinds of CPU) will be the default concurrency unit, it improve performance greatly(especially when the data shard's size is large).
+5. 16*1024 bytes(it's a half of L1 data cache size of many kinds of CPU) will be the default calculate/concurrency unit, it improve performance greatly(especially when the data shard's size is large).
 6. Go1.7 have added some new instruction, and some are what we need here.
 The byte sequence in asm files are changed to instructions now (unfortunately, I added some new bytes)